 James works at the intersection of audio, metadata, archives, and information technology.
-Focused on developing creative solutions for big problems, he has taken a lead role in helping to save the world's sonically-recorded history for over a decade.
+Focused on developing creative, efficient, and effective solutions for big problems, he has taken a lead role in helping to save the world's sonically-recorded history for over a decade.

 James graduated from the American University in 2003 with a B.S. in Audio Technology.
 He looks forward to AES conventions and chapter meetings to continue learning about all aspects of audio.